 Transylvania County Parks and Recreation sponsors and coordinates the annual Land of Waterfalls Senior Games and Silver Arts for adults over the age of 50.
+They also took over the management of the Silvermont Opportunity Center in 2018 to expand services to all age groups with special emphasis on programs geared to the elderly or physically challenged.
 Other programs provided at the recreation center include pickle ball, a senior basketball group and an art group.
 Senior programs utilize facilities 25%-30% of the time during the day, with evening programs predominantly geared toward youth and adults.
-Physical limitations of the facilities currently limit adding additional programs.
+The Parks and Recreation Master Plan identified a need of additional facilities, including a new multi-generational community center to support additional programs for all ages and abilities.